sarah-antillia/TensorflowEfficientUNet-Image-Segmentation-Augmented-GastrointestinalPolyp/README.md

 sigmoid     = 8
 </pre>

-Please note that the online augementor
+Please note that the online augmentor
 <a href="./src/ImageMaskAugmentor.py">
 ImageMaskAugmentor.py</a> reads the parameters in [generator] and [augmentor] sections, and yields some images and mask depending on the batch_size, which are used for each epoch of the training and evaluation process of this UNet Model.